Nate Lowe Player Props: Rangers vs. White Sox

 Nate Lowe At The Plate

+- Lowe leads Texas with an OBP of .380 this season while batting .285 with 62 walks and 69 runs scored.

-- Among qualified batters in MLB play, his batting average ranks 15th, his on-base percentage ranks 10th, and he is 52nd in the league in slugging.
+- Among the qualifying hitters in baseball, his batting average ranks 17th, his on-base percentage ranks 11th, and he is 55th in the league in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.